 Tips for Staying Warm and Comfortable

-- Cover Your Face: Wear a face mask or a scarf to protect your face from wind and cold.
+- COVER YOUR FACE.
+Wear a face mask or a scarf to protect your face from wind and cold.
 Exposed skin is vulnerable to frostbite, so don’t forget to cover your nose, cheeks, and ears.

-- Use a Heater: If fishing from an ice shelter, consider using a portable heater like the Buddy from Mr. Heater to maintain a comfortable temperature.
+- USE A HEATER.
+If fishing from an ice shelter, consider using a portable heater like the Buddy from Mr. Heater to maintain a comfortable temperature.
 Follow the manufacturer’s instructions and ensure proper ventilation to prevent carbon monoxide buildup.

-- Take Breaks Indoors: Don’t forget to take regular breaks inside your shelter or a nearby warming hut or car if you feel cold or tired.
+- TAKE BREAKS INDOORS.
+Don’t forget to take regular breaks inside your shelter or a nearby warming hut or car if you feel cold or tired.
 Warm up, rehydrate, and rest before heading back out.

 Ice Fishing Etiquette and Regulations